Hopf monoids of ordered simplicial complexes: Background and notation

 \subsection{Set compositions, preposets, and the braid fan}

 Let $S$ be a finite set.
-A \defterm{(set) composition} $\cA=A_1|\cdots|A_k$ of $S$ is an ordered list of nonempty, pairwise-disjoint subsets $A_i$ (\defterm{blocks}) whose union is $S$.
-The symbol $\Comp(S)$ denotes the sets of compositions of $S$; we abbreviate $\Comp(n)=\Comp([n])$ and write $\cA\compn S$ to indicate that $\cA\in\Comp(S)$ In this notation, the vertical bars are called \defterm{separators}.
-We typically drop the commas and braces, e.g., writing $14||256|3$ rather than the more cumbersome $\{1,4\}|\0|\{2,5,6\}|\{3\}$.
-Note that the order of elements within each block is not significant.
-A set of compositions of~$S$ is called an \defterm{album}.
+A \defterm{set composition} $\cA=A_1|\cdots|A_k$ of $S$ is an ordered list of nonempty, pairwise-disjoint subsets $A_i$ (\defterm{blocks}) whose union is $S$.
+The symbol $\Comp(S)$ denotes the family of all set compositions of $S$; we abbreviate $\Comp(n)=\Comp([n])$ and write $\cA\compn S$ to indicate that $\cA\in\Comp(S)$.
+In this notation, the vertical bars are called \defterm{separators}.
+We typically drop the commas and braces, e.g., writing $14|256|3$ rather than $\{1,4\}|\{2,5,6\}|\{3\}$.
+The order of elements within each block is not significant.
+A family of set compositions of~$S$ (i.e., a subset of $\Comp(S)$) is called an \defterm{album}.